LucasGenoud/modern-cv/cv.typ

   date: "October 2024 - June 2026",
   description: "Institute of Artificial Intelligence and Complex Systems (iCoSys) at HEIA-FR", )
-#resume-item[Concieved and benchmarked a semantic search system prototype for the Federal Supreme Court of Switzerland using embedding models.]
+#resume-item[Designed and benchmarked a semantic search system prototype for the Federal Supreme Court of Switzerland.]
-#resume-item[Engineered an agentic AI system using AWS Bedrock and Vision Language models (VLMs) to automate analysis of archived video feeds.]
+#resume-item[Engineered an agentic AI system using AWS Bedrock and Vision Language models (VLMs) to help analysis of video feeds.]
-#resume-item[Architected and developed a microservices-based pipeline for road asset inventory, utilizing fine-tuned computer vision models to automate feature detection.]
+#resume-item[Architected and developed a microservices-based pipeline to create precise road asset inventory, using fine-tuned computer vision models to automate feature detection.]

 #v(10pt)